 On another note (write me back if you are interested in keeping up on the progress):

-Earlier this year I was the victim of racism harassment.
-It resulted in the damaging of my left breast.
-It was stricken twice by officers in an encounter with brutality.
-The wound hasn’t yet healed and has been leaking since.
-I’ve already had problems with the breast from a biopsy I feel went wrong.
-It was done in 2014 at the Good Samaritan Hospital in downtown Los Angeles.
+I was already having problems with a breast biopsy I felt went wrong.
+The biopsy was done in 2014 at the Good Samaritan Hospital in downtown Los Angeles.
 I feel that the biopsy operation did not go well as the procedures intended to be utilized throughout the procedure weren’t fully disclosed until during the operation.
 It was intended to place a metal marker within the breast such that future surgery could locate the cyst or cancer (via the marker) and make it easier to remove the damaged portion of the breast.
 This portion of the surgery wasn’t revealed until during the procedure.
 I told the medics doing the surgery that they would have to stop the procedure as I was worried I had an allergy to metals and I didn’t want to have a marker placed within the breast; in addition I hadn’t decided that I might actually have a future surgery and in my mind the biopsy was mainly to determine if there was a cancer or not.
 The implements used to do the biopsy were removed immediately as I told them I didn’t want to go further with the surgery because of this.
 I had asked them to detail the procedures just prior to going into the procedure and this was omitted.
 I also wasn’t informed of the insertion of a metal marker into the breast prior to the procedure either.
 I was told that the wound would heal.
 I left (traumatized).
 I felt that the procedure results would be compromised likely as a result as I didn’t trust the technicians and how the operation had gone.
 I did write a letter of complaint to the hospital.
 I did receive a response back from the Director at that time.
 It was a male.
 I didn’t think to make a clear point of what had occurred.
 He apologized, but I don’t think he realized what would come from it.
 I’m sure if known he would try to do something.
 He seemed to be very interested in the health of the community.